deepraj02/extended_icon_buton/README.md

 ```

 ## Example
-There are a number of properties that you can modify:
+There are a number of properties can be modified using this package:

  -  height
  - width